Prodholly/emmanuel-adeloju.github.io/README.md

 ## Research Experience

 ### Ongoing Dissertation Research: LLM for Data Sensemaking in K-12 Education
-- Designing and conducting a longitudinal mixed-methods study on LLM use for data sensemaking in K-12 education, including user research, surveys, co-design sessions, and reflection journals to examine trust, usability, interpretability, and human-AI collaboration.
+- Designing and conducting a longitudinal mixed-methods study on LLM use for data sensemaking in K-12 education, including user research, surveys, co-design sessions, and LLM output evaluation to examine trust, usability, interpretability, and human-AI collaboration.
 - Developing AI evaluation methodology and validation protocols translating domain expert insights into performance criteria, aligned with the TPACK framework, to inform facilitation strategies.

 ### Program and Research Data Analyst